 Do you know where your clothes come from and how they're being made?
-I’d say: It's time for a fashion revolution!
+We say: It's time for an ethical fashion revolution!

-Part of this dedicated bunch of changemakers is very familiar, friendly face: Carina Bischof, co-founder of upcycling label aluc and the Upcycling Fashion Berlin movement.
-Back in January, we both had a really inspiring chat about the status quo of fair fashion in Berlin and beyond.
-You can find the full interview in episode #6 of the GreenMe Berlin podcast (click here).
+Part of this dedicated bunch of changemakers is Carina Bischof, co-founder of upcycling label aluc and the Upcycling Fashion Berlin movement.
+We had an inspiring chat about the status quo of fair fashion in Berlin and beyond.
+Listen to the full interview in episode #6 of the GreenMe Berlin podcast.

 Another important initiative for the future of fashion is Sourcebook.
 From their office in a Kreuzberg backyard, the team is providing a strong B2B platform with 2000+ members!
 Through their trusted network, they are directly connecting local textile producers and manufacturers with a fast growing community of makers and creatives of the design sector.
 By providing expert education, workshops and resources, Sourcebook is passionately promoting sustainability and transparency within the fashion- and textile industry.
 You can register for free & check them out here.